 Practicing radical empathy in a political discussion will revolutionize your effectiveness and will also lead you to authentic, cathartic, visceral epiphanies.
 It is a painful, exhausting, and complicated venture that can literally invade your dreams.
 But, then again, if you weren’t willing to work hard, you would’ve given up when I advised you not to add to the noise.

-Last year I had an extended online discussion with a white man in his early thirties about feminism.
+I once had an extended online discussion with a white man in his early thirties about feminism.
 It was a familiar exchange with an individual male who had trouble regulating himself due to toxic masculinity, and he felt directed to oppose women’s suffrage in order to self soothe.
 It is very rare that I discover what they are in fact trying to soothe, what injury.
 At this point I often find myself asking outrageous commenters if they’re alright.

 That man whom I spoke to about feminism; after nearly six hours messaging off and on, he revealed to me that he had been repeatedly physically and emotionally abused, as a child and a young man, by women.
 So any time he hears about the systemic oppression of women, what he hears is “women can’t victimize men.”
 To him, we’re saying he doesn’t exist.
 His ontological insecurity and PTSD interfere with his ability to correctly interpret statements made by interlocutors, accurately analyze his reactions, and regulate his emotional responses to triggering material.
 A powerful and blunt woman in a comment section would feel like a literal physical threat for this man.
 She would poke a finger right into his fight-or-flight response without ever intending to or being to blame for it.